FlutterFlow/flutterflow-docs/docs/faq/subscriptions.md

 > Which plan should I choose?
 What’s the difference between plans?

-Our free plan gives you access to our drag and drop app development environment as well as Firebase integration.
-Our paid plans offer additional features such as code downloading, Github integration, API calls, and priority support.
+Our free plan gives you access to our drag and drop app development environment as well as Firebase integration, such as Authentication and Cloud Firestore.

+Our standard plan offers additional features such as sample apps, sharing projects, downloading generated code, and priority support chat.

+Out Pro plan offers everything in our standard plan, plus GitHub integration, API calls, and pre-built components.
+You can try our paid plans for 30 days!

 If you aren't sure which plan is best for you, please reach out to us at support@flutterflow.io

 > How do I purchase a subscription?